trychlos/pwix-editor/README.md

     An optional input/output ReactiveVar which is expected to contain the ... document's content (by the way), interpreted as a HTML string.

-    It not provided, the component just displays an empty editing area.
+    It not provided, the component just displays an empty editing area, and advertises of its updates through the `te-content-changed` event.

 - `mode`